Permits for wind farms at IJmuiden Ver Gamma-A and Gamma-B, and Nederwiek I-A and I-B

 4 June 2024

-Would you like to compete for a permit for the construction and operation of a wind farm in IJmuiden Ver Wind Farm Site Gamma and/or Nederwiek Wind Farm Site I in the North Sea?
-The application period for permits for these wind farms will open at the end of the 3rd quarter of 2025.
-Submit your request to us.
+Would you like to compete for a permit for the construction and operation of a wind farm in IJmuiden Ver Wind Farm Site Gamma-A or Gamma-B and/or Nederwiek Wind Farm Site I-A or I-B in the North Sea?
+The application period for permits for these wind farms will open and close in autumn 2025.

-Location of the IJmuiden Ver Gamma and Nederwiek I Wind Farm Sites
+Location of the IJmuiden Ver Gamma-A, Gamma-B and Nederwiek I-A and I-B Wind Farm Sites

 Which area is it?

-Site Gamma in the IJmuiden Ver Wind Farm Zone starts at 53 km off the west coast of the Netherlands.
-The total area of the 3 wind farm sites (Alpha, Beta and Gamma) in this wind farm zone (including the maintenance and safety zones) is approximately 650 km2.
-The 3 sites combined will have a total installed capacity of 6 GW to supply power to the Dutch electricity grid.
+Site Gamma-A in the IJmuiden Ver Wind Farm Zone (IJVWFZ) starts at approximately 53 km off the west coast of the Netherlands.
+Site Gamma-B starts at approximately 61 km off the coast.
+The total area of the 4 wind farm sites (Alpha, Beta and Gamma-A and B) in this wind farm zone (including the maintenance and safety zones) is approximately 650 km2.
+The 4 sites combined will have a total installed capacity of 6 GW to supply power to the Dutch electricity grid.

-Site I in the Nederwiek Wind Farm Zone starts at 95 km off the west coast of the Netherlands.
-The total area of the 3 wind farm sites (I, II and III) in this wind farm zone (including the maintenance and safety zones) is approximately 600 km2.
-These 3 sites combined will also have a total installed capacity of 6 GW to supply power to the Dutch electricity grid.
+Site I-A and I-B in the Nederwiek Wind Farm Zone starts at approximately 95 km off the west coast of the Netherlands.
+The total area of the 4 wind farm sites (I-A and I-B, II and III) in this wind farm zone (including the maintenance and safety zones) is approximately 600 km2.
+These 4 sites combined will also have a total installed capacity of 6 GW to supply power to the Dutch electricity grid.

 When can you apply?